 Ability to Obtain Approvals and Coordinate with Other Agencies: This alternative will involve controlled disturbance of soil and wetlands and construction of a protective cap (Table 6-5).
 No significant difficulties are anticipated in obtaining approvals of the proposed technologies coordinating with other agencies.

 Availability of Off-Site Treatment, Storage, and Disposal Services and Capacity: This alternative does not involve off-Site treatment, storage, and disposal with the exception of potential disposal of contaminated soil from the APCs.
-If off-Site disposal is selected for remediation of the APCs, it is anticipated that the ability to dispose of the contaminated soil at an off-Site disposal facility will be excellent because the volume is relatively small compared to Alternative 4.
+If off-Site disposal is selected for remediation of the APCs, it is anticipated that the ability to dispose of the contaminated soil at an off-Site disposal facility will be high because the volume is relatively small compared to Alternative 4.

 Availability of Necessary Equipment and Specialists: Caps, Site controls, and excavation/consolidation/off-Site disposal are common technologies.
 No significant difficulties are anticipated in obtaining the necessary equipment and personnel to construct and implement these remedial actions.